AAkkum/t2i-adversarial-prompt-framework/README.md

 ## Current Limitations

 The default `success` metric only checks that the prompt and image were not blocked and that an image file exists.
 Real target-concept detection, CLIP scoring, and research-grade attacks are left as extension tasks.
 The model adapter currently supports local/open Hugging Face Diffusers pipelines only.
+SDXL has been smoke-tested; SD 3.5 Medium and FLUX.1-schnell are configured but still need local runtime validation on the target machine.